Your Central Saanich Utility Bill

 Pre-authorized withdrawal enables your financial institution to automatically withdraw the balance of your utility bill from your bank account on the due date.
 You will still receive a copy of your bill, and even if you are on a trip, your bill will always be paid on time.
 Just complete the Pre-authorized Payment Plan Agreement application form, attach a voided cheque and drop off or mail the information to us.

-Online banking can be set up by logging into your online banking profile and adding "Central Saanich Utilities" as a Payee.
+Online banking can be set up by logging into your online banking profile and adding "Central Saanich" as a Payee.
 The exact format may differ at each financial institution.

-We encourage you not to pay in person during the pandemic.
-If you can pay by cash, cheque or debit card at Central Saanich Municipal Hall, located at 1903 Mt.
+If you must pay in person, we accept cash, cheque, debit card or credit card at Central Saanich Municipal Hall, located at 1903 Mt.
 Newton Cross Road, from 8:30 a.m. to 4:30 p.m., Monday to Friday, excluding statutory holidays.